Join the Homeless Missionary Group Board of Directors!

 Organize events and gatherings in different locations to foster community among the homeless, and outreach volunteers.
 The transportation service brings people together for support, shared meals, and social interactions.

-The domain sale of earthxy.com will be the beginning of the Homeless Missionary Group's outreach and transportation service, and Human ECO Life Parks.
+The domain sale of earthxy.com will begin the Homeless Missionary Group's outreach and transportation service and Human ECO Life Parks.
 I need two million and one dollar.

 Why We Need $2,000,001 for Our First 2 Years of Operations